 One of the things I love about this recipe is it stands alone as a flavorful side, or you can top it with grilled chicken and serve as an entree.
 Let us know in the comments how you enjoyed this chickpea Mediterranean rice recipe.

-- 1(14 ounce) can chickpeas, drained and rinsed
+- 14 ounces chickpeas can, drained and rinsed

 - 3 teaspoons dried oregano leaves

 - 1 teaspoon tomato paste no sugar added

 - 1 roma tomato small, chopped small

 - In a large skillet, heat olive oil on medium heat.
 Once hot, add the chickpeas, onion and garlic.
 Cook, stirring often until onion is soft.

 - Stir in the roasted red pepper, oregano, rice, and tomato paste.
 Heat until hot, stirring frequently.
 Spoon into serving dishes and top with roma tomato and feta.
 Squeeze the juice from the lemon wedges on top and serve.